Welcome to the Quantum Portugal Initiative

 The University must allow the candidate to be enrolled in a PhD degree programme with the ultimate goal to award a PhD degree, conditioned that usual local requirements are fulfilled.

-The INL researcher will act as co-supervisor if there will be research work conducted at the host institution.
+The INL researcher will act as co-supervisor if there is research work conducted at the host institution.

 INL shall establish partnerships with the higher education institutions that will award the academic degree of PhD to the selected applicants.
 For this purpose, and following the selection of the research project and the associated candidate, INL will establish a formal agreement with the respective University.